What Is a Bunion?

 How Painful is Recovery after a Bunionectomy?

-After your surgery before we apply your dressing, your Foot & Ankle Clinic surgeon will numb your foot with a long-acting anesthetic that should get you through the first night.
+After your surgery before we apply your dressing, your Precision Foot and Ankle surgeon will numb your foot with a long-acting anesthetic that should get you through the first night.
 After that, you’ll need to manage the pain with prescription pain medication.
 You’ll have the most pain during the first three days after your surgery.
 But there will be some moderate pain involved in your recovery.

 How long it can take to fully heal after a Bunionectomy